jundalisay/sp/content/en/research/descartes/philosophy/part-1/article-26.md

  <!-- [when we used it aright].
 Thus the highest doubt is removed, which arose from our ignorance on the point as to whether perhaps our nature was such that we might be deceived even in those things that appear to us the most evident.  -->

-The same principle should also be of avail against all the other grounds of doubting that have been already enumerated.
-For mathematical truths ought now to be above suspicion, since these are of the clearest.
+The same principle should also be of avail against all the other grounds of doubting already enumerated.

+Mathematical truths should now be above suspicion, since these are of the clearest.

 If we perceive anything by our senses, whether while awake or asleep, we will easily discover the truth provided we separate what there is of clear and distinct in the knowledge from what is obscure and confused.